ikks/tldrtranslate/README.md

 Suppose you aim to translate `pages/common/argos-translate.md` to `it` , you will run:

 ```
-tldrtranslate -l it pages/common/argos-translate.md
+tldrtranslate -L it pages/common/argos-translate.md
 ```

 `tldrtranslate` will output the translation to `pages.it/common/argos-translate.md`, overwriting the file if it existed

-You can use relative or absolute paths, as soon as you include the hierarchy from `pages` directory.
+You can use relative or absolute paths, as soon as you include the hierarchy beginning with the `pages` directory.

-`tldrtranslate` takes into account the following env vars:
+`tldrtranslate` takes into account the following ENV_VARS:

 * LANG: if set and with a supported language, is used unless TLDR_LANG is set or -L option is passed
-* NO_COLOR: if set, the output with -y option will not show colors
+* NO_COLOR: if set, the output with -y option will not show colors respecting original format

 You can set the following ENV_VARS to change the default configurations: